commercelayer/commercelayer-docs-resources/free_gift_promotions/object.md

 ---
-description: A free gift promotion object is returned as part of the response body of each successful list, retrieve, create or update API call.
+description: A comprehensive list of the free gift promotion resource's attributes and relationships.
 ---

 # The free gift promotion object

+A free gift promotion object is returned as part of the response body of each successful list, retrieve, create or update API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |